 Can a bad CPU cause DRAM light?

-CPU can cause DRAM light when you screw it down the heatsink too tight, if it’s faulty (rare cases), bent pins, overclocking it incorrectly, improper installation, or electric shorts.
+CPU can cause DRAM light when you screw it down the heatsink too tight, if it’s faulty (rare cases), if bent pins, overclocking it incorrectly, improper installation, or electric shorts.
 It is a rare scenario, but it is worth being aware of.

 What is a DRAM Error?

 A DRAM failure occurs when one or more bits written in one way are read in another way.
-Most consumer computers do not protect against such problems, but servers typically use error correction code (ECC) in DRAM.
+Most consumer computers do not protect against such problems, but servers typically use error correction codes (ECC) in DRAM.

 What Is Dram In Computers?